HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

         * ``ApiResponse custom_function_name(SidechainNodeView, Custom_HTTP_request_type)`` -- a function that offers by default access to SidechainNodeView

-        * ``ApiResponse custom_function_name(SidechainNodeView)`` -- a function to process empty HTTP requests, i.e. ednpoints that can be called without a JSON body in the request
+        * ``ApiResponse custom_function_name(SidechainNodeView)`` -- a function to process empty HTTP requests, i.e. endpoints that can be called without a JSON body in the request

         The format of the ApiResponse to be returned will be described later in this chapter.